 Brand Integrity and Consumer Trust: Builds product safety and customer loyalty.

 Non-compliance continues to be a significant concern in the cosmetics sector.
-In the beginning of 2024, the FDA denied entry to 697 shipments of imported cosmetics from 36 different countries, pointing out issues such as: Microbial contamination, Incorrect labelling and deceptive claims, Unapproved colour additives.
+In the beginning of 2024, the FDA denied entry to 697 shipments of imported cosmetics from 36 different countries, pointing out issues such as microbial contamination, incorrect labelling, and deceptive claims, including improper representation of cosmetic GMP adherence.

 In 2023 European Union (EU) adopted regulations to update product labelling for perfume related allergies.
 The regulation updated the list from 24 to 80 allergens with a transition period of 3 years to adapt to new requirements.

-These trends underscore the necessity of adhering to Good Manufacturing Practices (GMP) in order to prevent regulatory fines and product detentions.
+These trends underscore the necessity of adhering to Good Manufacturing Practices (GMP) in order to prevent regulatory fines and product detentions, reinforcing the importance of cosmetics and personal care compliance.

 Today companies formulate, source ingredients, manufacture and ship products to and from different regions.
 Being a globally integrated company one needs to adhere widely acceptable procedures and practices.
-Introduction of ISO 22716 marks a major step in the realisation of a globally recognised standard for cosmetic products safety:
+Introduction of ISO 22716 marks a major step in the realisation of a globally recognised standard for cosmetic products safety and cosmetics production hygiene:

 Some of the key elements of GMP under ISO 22716 include:

 With the global cosmetics and personal care segment at US$650 Bn+ and growing, it is more than simply observing compliance in both cosmetics and the personal care industry.
 It aims at consumer satisfaction and safety along with branding.
-In a world in which consumers increasingly come into intimate contact with the ingredients and processes behind their favourite products, Good Manufacturing Practices functions as a huge differentiator.
+In a world in which consumers increasingly come into intimate contact with the ingredients and processes behind their favourite products, GMP function as a huge differentiator in manufacturing for personal care.

 A robust PLM system helps cosmetic & personal care brands maintain GMP compliance by digitising formulation management, tracking raw materials, and ensuring seamless collaboration between the stakeholders.
 It centralises regulatory documentation, reducing the risk of errors and non-compliance while accelerating approvals.
-With real-time visibility into the product lifecycle, manufacturers can maintain consistency, improve traceability, and streamline audits, ensuring every product meets safety and quality standards.
+With real-time visibility into the product lifecycle, manufacturers can maintain consistency, improve traceability, and streamline audits, ensuring every product meets safety and quality standards under cosmetic GMP and GMP cosmetics expectations.